 The worst part about it is that today’s parents are facing decisions about technology that have never been navigated before.
 There’s limited amount of research showing what nonstop access to the internet does to a child’s brain and development, for example.
 Because of this, our family has chosen to err on the side of caution and delay allowing our children access to smartphones.

 When Luke and I went shopping a couple years ago for a “dumb” phone for the kids (i.e. one without internet access) our options were severely limited.
 We went to 3 different stores and each store carried only 1 variety of cell phone without data options and none of them were very impressive.
 Interestingly, each of the salesmen we talked to (3 separate guys!) mentioned that they regretted giving their kids smart phones when they did.
-I thought that was a pretty terrible indictment of smart phones, when these guys were probably getting commission on their sales!
+I thought that was a pretty terrible indictment of smart phones, especially considering these guys were probably getting commission on their sales!

 Thankfully we found Gabb Wireless and chose to buy one of their Gabb phones (use code BONNIE10 to get $10 off).
 They are seriously fantastic!
 Below are some of our favorite features and reasons why we’ll be buying these exclusively for our kids, at least for the foreseeable future (Liam turns 16 next year, and we promised him we’d revisit the issue then).